-Drive the spectacular scenic byway through the glacier-sculpted Matanuska Valley where there is ample opportunity for pictures.
+Drive the spectacular Glenn Highway, a scenic byway through the glacier-sculpted Matanuska Valley, with ample opportunities for pictures.
 Just look for the blue signs with the letter P.

 - Our GPS address is 66500 S. Glacier Park Rd.
 We are right off of Mile 102 on the Glenn Highway.

 - Give yourself about 2.5 hours if driving from Anchorage.
 In the summer, beware of construction that may prevent you from arriving on time.

 - If you plan on taking an Uber or car service out to the glacier, please make sure you arrange a ride back to your initial location.